Rally raid: Origin

-The Peking-Paris of 1907 was the first long distance rally raid, the French term of "raid" for an expedition or collective endeavour whose promoters, the newspaper "Le Matin", rather optimistically expected participants to help each other; it was 'won' by Prince Scipione Borghese, Luigi Barzini, and Ettore Guizzardi in an Itala.
+The Peking–Paris of 1907 was the first long distance rally raid, the French term of "raid" for an expedition or collective endeavour whose promoters, the newspaper "Le Matin", rather optimistically expected participants to help each other; it was 'won' by Prince Scipione Borghese, Luigi Barzini, and Ettore Guizzardi in an Itala.

 Characteristics

 Rally raid

 Well known rally raids include the Abu Dhabi Desert Challenge and Rallye du Maroc which are included in the world championships.
-Others include the TransAnatolia Rally Raid, Hellas Rally Raid, Dinaric Rally Raid, Borneo Rally Raid, and Raid De Himalaya.
+Others include the TransAnatolia Rally Raid, Hellas Rally Raid, and Dinaric Rally Raid.

 National cross-country rally championships are held in Poland, Portugal, Russia, Spain, Brazil and South Africa, among others.

 Marathon rally raid

 The most well known marathon rally raid is the Dakar Rally, which can last from 10 to 15 days.
-Other prominent marathon rallies include the Africa Eco Race and Silk Way Rally.
+Other prominent marathon rallies include the Africa Eco Race, Rally dos Sertões and Silk Way Rally.
 For amateurs the Budapest-Bamako has been considered the world's largest amateur rally raid spanning two continents and 9,000 km.

 The first African rally raid run was the Côte-Côte Rally, first held in December 1976.